CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

    ```
    cumulus@switch:~$ sudo nano /etc/audisp/plugins.d/audisp-tacplus.conf
    ...
-   # default to enabling tacacs accounting; change to no to disnable
+   # default to enabling tacacs accounting; change to no to disable
    active = no
    ```